The “Secret” Ingredient in Watermelon For Stronger Muscles

 Of course, the majority of us are not athletes and don’t compete, so we don’t need to take this supplement separately.

-What is advisable is to make the most of the L-citrulline content of watermelon in combination with all of its other vitamins and minerals.
+What we can do is make the most of the L-citrulline content in watermelon in combination with all of its other vitamins and minerals to improve our performance and get stronger muscles.

 It prevents the accumulation of waste products

-These can manifest in the form of aches and pains, cramps or the class liquid retention, for example.
+These can manifest in the form of aches and pains, cramps or fluid retention, for example.

 Finally, and also of interest, is that watermelon and its powerful L-citrulline content is very helpful in cases of mild erectile dysfunction.